DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-18-managing-organisation-users-in-support.md

 This page also includes a ‘Remove user’ link, which allows the support team to remove the user from the organisation.

-The support team can change the first name, last name and email address fields.
+The support team can change the first name, last name and email address.
 They cannot change the organisations a user belongs to, except by adding or removing the user from an organisation.

 ### Adding a user